mSvcBench/muBench/Docs/Manual.md

       }
    }
    ```

 - Generate the `workmodel.json` file with the `WorkModelGenerator` by running the following command:

    ```zsh
    python3 WorkModelGenerator/RunWorkModelGen.py -c Configs/WorkModelParameters.json
    ```

-- Deploy the application with `K8sDeployer` by providing as input the `workmodel.json` file created in the previous step ad by using the following command.
+- Deploy the application with `K8sDeployer` by providing as input the `workmodel.json` file created in the previous step and by using the following command.
 If necessary update properly the `Configs/K8sParameters.json`

    ```zsh
    python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
    ```

 - To send a trace-driven request, we can send an HTTP POST to the NGINX access gateway with the JSON file of the trace as the body.
 For example, we can use the bash command `curl` to send the first trace of sequential application n.
 18.

    ```zsh
    curl -X POST -H "Content-Type: application/json" http://<access-gateway-ip>:31113/s0 -d @Examples/Alibaba/traces-mbench/seq/app18/trace00001.json
    ```

-## Benchmarks tools
+## Benchmark Tools

 µBench provides simple benchmark tools in the `Benchmarks` directory, for stochastic-driven benchmarks only.
-Besides this tool, you can use other open-souce tools, e.g. *ab - Apache HTTP server benchmarking tool* as it follows, where `<access-gateway-ip>:31113` is the IP address (e.g., that of K8s master node) and port through which it is possible to contact the NGINX API gateway:
+Besides this tool, you can use other open-source tools, e.g., *ab - Apache HTTP server benchmarking tool* as it follows, where `<access-gateway-ip>:31113` is the IP address (e.g., that of K8s master node) and port through which it is possible to contact the NGINX API gateway:

 ```zsh
 ab -n 100 -c 2 http://<access-gateway-ip>:31113/s0